tkhq/qos/README.md

 # End user
 - Anything making request to host

+### Decisions / Things to Revisit:
+- Use Serde in `qos-core`.
+We've decided to do this right now for agility; but we should probably make our own simple macro.

 TODO:
+- zeke use end_to_end eq for protocol message
 - sanity check vsock - aws or qemu
 - big: aws attestation flow - cannot be developed locally
 - shamir logic